 “Overflowing with the generosity that comes from the abundance of real love, He creates us to share in the joy of this heroic intimacy” (Curtis & Eldredge, The Sacred Romance).

 God formed the first man from the ground and breathed into him the breath of life (Genesis 2:7).
 Imagine the intimacy of that first glimpse Adam snatched of his new world as his eyes opened.
 Adam gazed longingly into the face of the Living God!
 God also designed us to embark on a faith-adventure with Him as intimate allies to mutually build up one another in His circle of life and to battle to restore those who may wander.

-This Reality stuns us.
+This Reality stuns me.

 This relational, Triune God determined to open the circle of His intimate Family relationship and to share His unending life with those fashioned in His image.
-How else could we live loved except out of the fulness of His life?
+How else could we live loved except out of the fullness of His life?
 The Bible calls this life “eternal life.”
-Eternal life emphasizes the unique quality of His life in us, a life without end that fills us to overflowing (John 10:10b).
+Eternal life emphasizes the unique quality of His life in us, a life without end that now fills us to overflowing (John 10:10b).
 This is why we can live loved, because He is the object of our love.

 “The worth and excellency of a soul is to be measured by the object of its love” (Henry Scougal).

 What is your worth in God’s eyes?